Asim-Shoaib/Visitor-Management-System/README.md

 - **CNIC format**: Visitor endpoints use the `Visitors` table and expect CNIC in the database format `XXXXX-XXXXXXX-X`.
 - **Schema**: `backend/database/schema.sql` defines all tables and must remain the single source of truth for the DB structure (no in-app schema changes).
 - **User management**: Users are never deleted from the database.
 The `PATCH /auth/deactivate-user/{user_id}` endpoint deactivates users while preserving all records (Users and AccessLogs) for audit purposes.
+- **QR codes**: QR code images are stored in `backend/generated_qr/` directory (gitignored).
+Employee QR codes are permanent (no expiry), while visitor QR codes have configurable expiry (default 24 hours).
+Visitor QR codes are emailed as downloadable links, not embedded as base64.
+- **Email configuration**: Email functionality requires SMTP credentials in `config.ini`.
+If not configured, QR generation will succeed but email sending will be skipped (logged in response).